25 Premium WordPress Plugins You Need to Know About

 PublishPress Editorial Calendar and complimentary plugin suite

-PublishPress Editorial Calendar and complimentary plugin suite was designed for websites that publish content.
-It helps in scheduling and content management.
+PublishPress Editorial Calendar and the complimentary plugin suite were designed for websites that publish content.
+They help with scheduling and content management.
 The editorial calendar lets you see the publishing schedule and shows when content is planned and published.
-Content can be created on the calendar and you can drag-and-drop it to change the date.
+Content can be created on the calendar, and you can drag-and-drop it to change the date.
 The complimentary plugin suite adds notifications, a content overview, custom statuses, editorial comments, user roles, Slack notifications, and reminder notifications.

 Form Plugins

-If you’re looking for all the best form plugins for WordPress visit our dedicated post covering all the best options available to you.
+If you’re looking for the best form plugins for WordPress, visit our dedicated post covering all the best options available.

 Gravity Forms